lavanet/lava/x/conflict/README.md

 ### Reveal Period

-Once the commit period ends, the conflict enters reveal state.
-Here providers need to submit their full response and nonce. this is than validated and compared to the original providers responses.
-The result of the vote (Provider A, Provider B, None) is than saved on state, waiting for the end of the conflict.
+Once the commit period ends, the conflict enters the reveal state.
+At this point, providers are required to submit their full response and nonce.
+These responses are then validated and compared to the original providers' responses.
+The result of the vote (Provider A, Provider B, None) is then saved in the state, awaiting the end of the conflict.

 ```go
 type MsgConflictVoteReveal struct {